scarpetta-ch/scarpetta-ch.github.io/en/la cantina/index.markdown

 {{page.title}}
 ==============

-Our wine list includes Italian wines and are sourced from some of the best makers of Swiss and Italian wine.
-We try to vary our selection complement our food menu accordingly.
+> ### “Wine makes a symphony of a good meal.”

+Our wine list is made up of local Ticinese and Italian wines from carefully selected wine producers.
+Whilst starting off relatively small, we intend to gradually build our *Cantina* with time as we explore new regional wines.

 <br>
-A current list of wines we offer will be available shortly.
+An interactive wine map will be published shortly.